-CRA Payroll Remittance
+CRA Employer Payroll Remittance & Deductions

 The employer is responsible for properly classifying employees as separate from independent contractors, and withholding the right amounts.
 Businesses often try to call persons who would be employees under the heading of independent contractor to save money.
-The classification is a matter of law, and a question of fact.
-Often this attempt to save on payroll taxes comes back to haunt employers, sometimes forcing them into bankruptcy.
+The classification is a matter of law and a question of fact.
+Often this attempt to save on payroll remittance taxes comes back to haunt employers, sometimes forcing them into bankruptcy.
 The classification of employer and employee can be tricky, but a tax professional will be able to help you make the right decision.

 Employers must make deductions from employee pay.
-Most employees (there are a few exceptions for some deductions) have Canada Pension Plan (CPP) contributions, Employment Insurance (EI) premiums, and income tax deducted, withheld, and remitted.
-These amounts can be calculated using the CRA’s online payroll deductions calculator.
+Most employees (there are a few exceptions for some deductions) have Canada Pension Plan (CPP) contributions, Employment Insurance (EI) premiums, and income tax deducted, withheld, and remitted.)
+These amounts can be calculated using the CRA’s online payroll remittance deductions calculator.
 Note that there are other payroll taxes that may apply, such as worker’s compensation premiums, but these are not part of the amount deducted and remitted to the CRA.
 An employee can ask you to withhold less income tax, because of their personal circumstances, by filling out Form TD1 “Personal Tax Credits Return”.
 This allows them to have access to more of their pay during the year rather than have to wait for a refund after the end of the year.

-Depending on the number of employees you have and therefore the amount you remit monthly, you can be either a new small employer remitter, a regular remitter, or one of two categories of accelerated remitters.
+Depending on the number of employees you have and, therefore the amount you remit monthly, you can be either a new small employer remitter, a regular remitter, or one of two categories of accelerated remitters.
 A regular remitter is a new employer that has monthly average monthly remittance amounts of more than $1,000 and less than $25,000, or a remitter that has been remitting for more than 12 months has had an average monthly remittance of $3,000 or more.
-As a regular remitter, you have to remit the amounts to the CRA on the 15th day of the month after you pay or give employees their remuneration.
+As a regular remitter, you have to remit the amounts to the cra online payroll on the 15th day of the month after you pay or give employees their remuneration.

-The amounts that are required to be withheld are considered to be held in trust for the government and can be collected by the CRA immediately.
+The amounts that are required to be withheld are considered to be held in trust for the government and can be collected by the cra payroll deductions immediately.
 The failure to withhold and remit payroll taxes is a common reason a business may get in trouble with the tax man.
 In a corporation, directors can be personally liable for the failure of the corporation to withhold and remit required amounts.
 Always seek out a tax professional so you know what your payroll obligations are.